JeorvalCM/Digital-Economy/Last assignment.md

 ## Describe security strategies and their regulation.
+Backup our data: it is about copying those data that are vital for a company or for us, since without that information we could be in big trouble.
+It can happen in numerous ways, from hard drive inability to ransomware assaults and surprisingly human mistake or actual burglary.
+Some ways to do this are via USB, external hard drives, cloud storage, dedicated backup services [8].

+Use the cloud: Using the cloud today is a great alternative for companies, because although it has security risks, these are less likely.
+Besides that, most of the security and protection of our information is provided by our cloud provider, which usually tends to be updated in the best way in terms of storage and cybersecurity.
+Allowing us to have confidence in storing our data as we make use of the cloud [8].

+Invest in infrastructure: To have a better cybersecurity in our companies not only depends on making backups of our data, but to invest in all that infrastructure that allows a better security, such as paying for antivirus licenses, which seem not so relevant things, but to tell the truth a cybercriminal can take advantage of this and hurt us [8].

+Protection of the physical environment: A cybercriminal can not only attack us remotely.
+He can also do it by means of social engineering, that is to say, to obtain information in a physical way.
+For example, a person can disguise himself as an employee of a company and, by not generating suspicion, he can enter the company's premises and delete or steal vital company information.
+This is why we must have good security practices in our work environment, such as having security cameras, having different layers of security for different accesses, having trained and attentive staff to these situations, having computers or servers with good practices against hackers, and having a good security system in place [9].

+Use firewall security: With the help of a firewall, which is a set of related programs, we are able to prevent anyone outside the company or the environment in which we are.
+Access to the data of a private network [10].

+Security governance: Associations should set up and keep a data security structure that lines up with existing techniques and the board frameworks.
+This empowers a danger-based way to deal with be applied at all levels, making it more straightforward for us to distinguish security breaks, and to obviously recognize occurrences and react to them rapidly [10].

 ## Identify the regulatory framework and institutions that affect the digital economy.
+Legislatures (governments) for the most part will generally assume a significant part in encouraging computerized advancement and boosting the improvement of these advances to help society; notwithstanding, administrative systems frequently do not have the spryness to adjust to the expanding speed of technological advances.
+The OECD and other institutions are trying to address the pace of digitalization and its impacts on society.
+Some challenges that the institutions need to be attend are [10]:

+Rhythm problem: Digital technologies tend to develop faster than the regulation or social frameworks that govern them.

+Institutional and transboundary: Computerized innovations and digitization overall don't consider public or jurisdictional lines and significantly increment the power of cross-line streams and exchanges.

+Regulatory enforcement: Digitization makes it harder to credit risk for harms brought about by the utilization of innovation to end users.

 # Questions & Anwers